-Identifying what works and what doesn't is inherently not simple.
+Identifying what works and what doesn't isn't necessarily simple.
 You can feel how well things are or aren't clicking in a dance.
 It can be hard to tell, though, exactly what it is that's working (or not) - if you're at all on track, what's going on is not determined by just you, or just your partner.
 Real success in collaboration is as much about each partner's ability to participate as any other skill.

 In CI, in particular, there is not much else besides the quality of the cooperation to steer by, and cooperation is inherently about the combination, hence a guide complicated by ambiguity.

-It can fundamentally help to recognize this inherent ambiguity:
+It can be helpful, in various ways, to recognize this inherent ambiguity: